Threads in C++ ...

 class A : public Thread {

-virtual void run() { /* To Do */ }
+virtual void run() { /* Do some work! */ }

 // ...